souravsathyan/ReactJS/README.md

     (older version) redux => never mutate state. so we have to make a copy and return it (new version) RTK => we have to mutate the state or return a new state.
 Rest will be taken care of the Redux how?
 In the Back redux uses a Immer library which finds the difference between new & old state and gives back new state which is immutated state.

+##Testing
+- Types of testing
+ - Manual testing
+ - Test cases
+ #Types of test cases(developer)
+ - Unit Testing(dev)
+  - testing react components in Isolation
+  -
+ - Integration Testing(dev)
+  - Testing the integration of components
+   - eg -> when many components interact with each other -
+ - End to End Testing aka e2e testing
+  - as soon as user lands the app and leaves the app
+  - how user flow across the app

+#Test Cases
+- libraries:
+ - react testing library
+  - built on top of DOM Testing library
+  - when we use the create react app, it included
+  - uses jest: a js testing library

+#Unit Test
+- setup
+ - i react -testing library
+ - i jest
+ - i babel dependencies
+ - configure Babel
+ - config parcerc file to default babel transpilatoin of parcel

+ ##Note
+ - parcel by default has babel configuration
+ - so if we use jest, esLint than we can disable babel transpilation in parcel
+ - for that we have to modify the .parcelrc file

+ e013 - testing
+ 41.34